ukarpenko/pgbackrest_backups/README.md

 ## Project Description

-This project features a CI/CD pipeline designed to automate the management of PostgreSQL database backups using the pgBackRest utility.
+This project features a Gitlab CI/CD pipeline designed to automate the management of PostgreSQL database backups using the pgBackRest utility.
 The pipeline performs the following key tasks:

 1. Backup Creation: The pipeline automates the process of creating PostgreSQL database backups using pgBackRest, ensuring reliable and efficient backup procedures.